sfnxboy/Election_Analysis/README.md

 •	6.7% of the total turnout represented Arapahoe County (11,606 voters)

-The winner was Diana DeGette, who received 73.8% of the vote, and 272,892 votes.
 Denver county saw the greatest voter turnout, representing 82.8% of the total vote, translating to a total of 306,055 voters.

 ![Results](https://user-images.githubusercontent.com/68082808/89748397-fcd22e00-da90-11ea-9b91-f32398e451de.png)